vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-networking.md

-# Tanzu Application Platform Networking
+# VMware Tanzu Application Platform Networking

 The following Tanzu Application Platform networking diagram shows the most common cross-cluster and external-services networking scenarios in a multi cluster Kubernetes environment.
 The diagram shows the high level egress and ingress networking flows between the Tanzu Application Platform components and the external services.